 Here are other positive aspects OpenVPN is characterized by:

 - OpenVPN is an open-source VPN protocol.
 Why is this important?
 Well, anyone interested in benefiting from all the positive aspects OpenVPN has can use the protocol without paying a penny.
 Plus, besides the official OpenVPN team, other developers can test or research OpenVPN’s performance and implement all kinds of improvements.

 - Security.
 OpenVPN provides 256-bit encryption and high-end ciphers.
 What does this mean?
-Complete privacy, security, and anonymity in relation to your ISP and any other third party that may want to spy on your data.
+Complete privacy, security, and anonymity with your ISP and any other third party that may want to spy on your data.

 - Compatibility.
 As OpenVPN runs on different kinds of devices and platforms, it is suitable not only for advanced users but also for newbies.

 - OpenVPN is powerful.
-Deep packet inspection and firewalls are easily bypassable with OpenVPN, as it combines both TCP and UDP, being capable of making your VPN traffic look like regular HTTPS traffic.
+Deep packet inspection and firewalls are easily bypassable with OpenVPN, as it combines both TCP and UDP, making your VPN traffic look like regular HTTPS traffic.